jmonclard/MopScreens/README.md

 ####What's New ?
 [x] It's now possible from screenconfig.php to upload pictures and html files to their respective directories and to manage them.

-[x] Fixed an issue relative to picture and html file allowing configuration even if these file do not exist on the PC used for configuration.
+[x] Fixed an issue relative to picture and html file allowing configuration even if these files do not exist on the PC used for configuration.

 [x] Added French and Swedish support.
-Lnaguage can be chosen from screenconfig.php.
+Language can be chosen from screenconfig.php.
 Default language is determined based on browser configuration.
+Thanks to Jens Kastensson for the Swedish translation.

 ####Known bugs